 August 29, 2017

-A strong research background helped biochemistry major Joann Butkus '18 secure an internship this summer through the Summer Medical and Research Training (SMART) Program at the Baylor College of Medicine in Houston, Texas.
+A strong research background helped biochemistry major Joann Butkus '18 secure an internship in the summer of 2017 through the Summer Medical and Research Training (SMART) Program at the Baylor College of Medicine in Houston, Texas.

 Butkus worked as a researcher in a lab in the Department of Gastroenterology and Hepatology, studying intestinal stem cells and their mechanisms for regenerating after injury by radiation or chemotherapy.